Spar torpedo: Use

 Spar torpedoes were also used by Romanian forces during the country's war of independence.
 On May 26, 1877, the craft Rândunica sank the Ottoman river monitor Seyfi on the Danube.

-French admiral Amédée Courbet made good use of two spar torpedo boats at the Battle of Fuzhou on August 23, 1884, which sank the flagship of the Chinese Fujian Fleet - corvette Yangwu and a gunboat Fuxing.
+French admiral Amédée Courbet made good use of two spar torpedo boats at the Battle of Fuzhou on August 23, 1884, which sank the flagship of the Chinese Fujian Fleet – the corvette Yangwu – and the gunboat Fuxing.
 It showed that spar torpedoes can be effective against ships at anchor, not protected by torpedo nets and without a proper look-out.
-On February 14, 1885, Courbet also sank Chinese frigate Yuyuan in Battle of Shipu with two spar torpedo boats.
+On February 14, 1885, Courbet also sank Chinese frigate Yuyuan with two spar torpedo boats in the Battle of Shipu.

 Spar torpedoes were superseded by the automotive torpedo.